 Premieres of the Slavic Season

-The season at the Opera House kicks of with two international guest performances on 9 & 10 September 2023 as part of the Theatre Olympics: Così fan tutte, a co-production of Komische Oper Berlin and the Zurich Opera House directed by the acclaimed Kirill Serebrennikov and conducted by the equally renowned Erina Yashima, followed by King Roger by 20th-century Polish composer Karol Szymanowski, an opera, imbued with a passion for Mediterranean and ancient culture, to be presented for the first time in Hungary by the State Theatre Košice, conducted by Peter Valentovič and directed by Anton Korenči.
+The season at the Opera House kicks off with an international guest performance on 22 August2023 as part of the Theatre Olympics: King Roger by 20th-century Polish composer Karol Szymanowski, an opera, imbued with a passion for Mediterranean and ancient culture, to be presented for the first time in Hungary by the State Theatre Košice, conducted by Peter Valentovič and directed by Anton Korenči.

 For the first time in its 139-year history, the OPERA stages Rusalka by Dvořák with Andrea Brassói-Jőrös in the title role, directed by János Szikora and conducted by Gergely Kesselyák.
 After Salzburg, Berlin, Madrid, Amsterdam, and Paris, Hungarian audiences can also get to know Mozart's Don Giovanni in the 2008 production by the multiple award-winning German director Claus Guth with Gábor Bretz in the title role under the baton of general music director Balázs Kocsár.
 Bretz is also to return as Boris Godunov in Mussorgsky's opera, which returns to the repertoire after more than two decades in the original version free from Rimsky-Korsakov's revisions.
 The new production is directed by artistic director András Almási-Tóth and conducted by Balázs Kocsár.